 Advanced materials with complex interfaces, layer structures or small features are often needed to significantly improve products.

 To characterize these materials dedicated analytical instruments with high spatial resolution, depth profiling capabilities, high surface sensitivity and great imaging are needed.
-Surface analytical techniques and nanoscale IR Spectroscopy offer these capabilities and are therefore widely used to characterize advanced materials.
+Surface analytical techniques and Optical Photothermal Infrared (O-PTIR) Spectroscopy offers these capabilities and are therefore widely used, to characterize advanced materials.
 Our techniques cover a spatial resolution from a few nm to the µm range.